A Python tool for 3D adaptive binary space partitioning and beyond

 Example 2 - Convex decomposition from mesh

-, partitions ambient space into a cell complex, identify cells inside reference mesh, and visualize the cells.
+The example loads a mesh to VertexGroupReference, partitions ambient space into a cell complex, identifies cells inside reference mesh, and visualizes the cells.

 from abspy import VertexGroupReference

-vertex_group_reference = VertexGroupReference(filepath='mesh.obj')
+vertex_group_reference = VertexGroupReference(filepath='tutorials/data/test_mesh.ply')

 # initialise cell complex

-cell_complex = CellComplex(vertex_group_reference.planes, vertex_group_reference.bounds, vertex_group_reference.obbs, build_graph=True)
+cell_complex = CellComplex(vertex_group_reference.planes, vertex_group_reference.aabbs, vertex_group_reference.obbs, build_graph=True)

 # construct cell complex